AnubhavKumarGupta/Dribbble_Clone/README.md

 - Improving interactivity: Add JavaScript for dynamic elements, animations, and user interactions.

 ## Credits:
-This project was created by Anubhav Kumar Gupta.
+This project is created by Anubhav Kumar Gupta.
 It is for educational purposes and to practice HTML and CSS skills.

 ## How to Contribute:
 If you'd like to contribute to this project, feel free to fork the repository, make changes, and submit pull requests.